bomonike/bomonike.github.io/palantir.md

 In early 2025 Palantir (stock <a target="_blank" href="https://www.google.com/finance/quote/PLTR:NASDAQ?sa=X&ved=2ahUKEwiGzKXwlbuMAxWtIDQIHYb6GXgQ3ecFegQIRBAf">PLTR</a>) was among the fastest-growing among all stocks, peaking at $125 before the Trump tariff meltdown brougt it back to $80/share at P/E of 1457.

-Co-founders are Peter Thiel (of PayPal), Joe Lonsdale, Nathan Gettings, Stephen Cohen, and Alex Karp.
+Co-founders are billionaire Peter Thiel, Joe Lonsdale, Nathan Gettings, Stephen Cohen, and Alex Karp.

+They came from PayPal which had to develop complex fraud detection software to stem large losses with "Pattern of Life Analysis" that later was used to hunt terrorists: <a target="_blank" href="https://www.youtube.com/watch?v=xUnI0E33t6s">VIDEO</a>.

 CEO Alex Karp wrote NYTimes Bestseller <a target="_blank" href="https://techrepublicbook.com">"The Technological Republic"</a> "Hard Power, Soft Belief, and the Future of the West". <a target="_blank" href="https://www.youtube.com/watch?v=j0Oz4P-NX84">VIDEO</a>.
 He was named by The Economist’s “best CEO of 2024”.
 But he has a (middling) <a target="_blank" href="https://www.glassdoor.com/Reviews/Palantir-Technologies-Reviews-E236375.htm">69% approval rating on Glassdoor</a>.